linasc3-ai/rave-documentation/02-installation.md

 > Important: Before proceeding to rest of this section.
 Please make sure you have read and finished the previous section: "[System prerequisites](#system-prerequisites)".

-**Download and Configure**
+**Step #1: Download and Configure**

 Open the RStudio application and click on the *Console* tab.
 If RStudio adopts the default settings, this tab should be located in bottom-left.

 > Important: Please do NOT mix an R command with a shell command.
 When running R command, please open `RStudio` and use the `Console` tab to run.
 If you direct copy the R scripts into system shell terminals, the script will fail!

-Copy and paste the following R command into the RStudio console to install RAVE and its dependence from online repositories:
+Copy and paste the following R command into the RStudio console to install RAVE and its dependencies from online repositories:

 ```r
 options(repos = c(ropensci = 'https://beauchamplab.r-universe.dev',